 Part museum, part cellar door, part restaurant.
 Take a look through the great displays on winemaking in South Australia and then taste some of the local produce with a tasting platter and wine or a proper meal.

 - Walk the Hallett Cove Boardwalk

 Up for a challenge?
-Enjoy a scenic walk along the cliff at Hallett Cove.
-Just ensure you are ready climb up and down hundreds of stairs along the way.
+Enjoy a scenic walk along the clifftops at Hallett Cove.
+Just ensure you are ready to climb up and down hundreds of stairs along the way.
 It’s worth it though for the stunning views and sense of achievement once you reach the end.